EdgarLozano185519/100-Days-of-Python/r1-log.md

 I am not actually on Tinder, but I created a throwaway account.
 I don't want to mess with people's feelings after all.

 At the moment, a user can log in, and successfully get to the main screen to start liking or disliking users.
 I almost have the actual disliking functionality down.
 I can probably finish tomorrow.
+### R1D48
+Today's project was simple.
+I wrote a Twitter complaint bot.
+It complains if my current Internet speed is lower than what my ISP advertises for me.
+And of course, it is.